alexchelba/ILP/README.md

       224 ≤ x < 256|  #ff0000  | Red           |    danger
       low battery  |  #000000  | Black         |    cross
       not visited  |  #aaaaaa  | Gray          |  no symbol

+# How to run
+First, start up the web server by running java -jar WebServerLite.jar in the WebServer folder.
+Then, in the aqmaps folder, run java -jar target/aqmaps-0.0.1-SNAPSHOT.jar 15 06 2021 55.9444 -3.1878 5678 80, where the arguments are: day, month, year, latitude, longitude, seed and port (Note: I have not inlcuded the seed in any calculations, but must still be entered).
+To view the path, upload the readings-DD-MM-YYYY.geojson file to GeoJson.
+The available dates are all days through years 2020 and 2021.
+Valid starting locations are within the confinement area and outside of no-fly zones.
+Set up the web server on any port you like, just make sure you use that in the arguements of the app.